Central idea: God is love and wants us to love one another. Doctrine: The virtue of friendliness. Practical application: Becoming friendlier.

 - Humorous.
 After cheerfulness, a good sense of humor is a great asset in friendliness.
 The best sense of humor finds incongruity in the situation or is at the expense of the speaker.
 Any laughing at the weaknesses of your companion could destroy whatever good will you have established between the two of you.

 - Forgiving, lenient, conciliatory and understanding.
 You know that friction easily occurs between people, even well-meaning ones.
-You are quick to forgive and forget, putting behind you offences the friend might accidentally have caused you.
+You are quick to forgive and forget, putting behind you offenses the friend might accidentally have caused you.
 You say you are sorry if you are aware you have offended, but you don’t make your friendliness dependent on your friend asking pardon.

 - Loyal, faithful, devoted, and trustworthy.
 Your friend can trust you both when you are with him or her and when you are absent.
 Your friend is confident that you will not speak or work against him behind his back.
 Mutual confidence (literally, with faith) is one of the bases of your on-going relationship.